rixx/marquote-frontend/README.md

 (This approach was chosen because projects requirements can vary a lot; a Shakespeare sonnet generator does different things from a Bible generator or a Star Trek generator).

+## Contributing, Bugs, Features

+Feel free to write feature requests, bug reports, documentation and the like.
+Read [this](CONTRIBUTING.md) for more details, and please be aware of the [Code of Conduct](CODE_OF_CONDUCT.md).

 # Current state
 ## Features